ncase/anxiety/scenes/act1.md

 `bb({eyes:"uncertain_right"});`

 b: What inner void are they trying to fill?
-They must be deeply messed up on the inside!
+They must be deeply messed up inside!

 `hong({eyes:"surprise"});`